Concordium/concordium-node/grpc-for-smart-contracts.md

 `AccountAddress`: The sender account.

 `Nonce`: Account nonce.
+Initial nonce is `1`.
 Is incremented by 1 with every transaction originating from an account.
+Find the current nonce with `GetAccountInfo`.

 `Energy`: The amount of energy allocated for the execution of this transaction.